12 min read

 Ordering

 Once both sides have signed the contract, it's time to move on from the stage of sourcing to the actual purchasing.
-The procurement team issues a purchase order — a document that contains the purchase date and essential information about the buyer, the seller, and the purchased goods or services, including the price and delivery details.
+The procurement team issues a purchase order (a PO)— a document that contains the purchase date and essential information about the buyer, the seller, and the purchased goods or services, including the price and delivery details.
+Companies often use purchase order software to create, approve, and track POs.

 The purchase order goes through the buying company’s custom approval process, during which relevant managers either approve the purchase, reject the order, or return it with comments for revision.
 Approval workflows typically depend on the nature of required goods or services and the total amount due.
 Businesses often choose to set up several levels of approval based on the purchase cost.